Sanjeevi055/Rails/README.md

 **Steps to run rails application on docker:**

-Once docker and docker-compose are installed in your system.
+Requirements: Docker and docker-compose need to be installed.

+If you already have a rails project, copy Dockerfile and docker-compose.file to your project folder and follow the steps below.

 **Step 1:**